What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 Improved Video Quality

-With more PoPs it is easier to maintain the quality of your streams since the signal doesn’t have to travel as far of a distance.
+With more PoPs it is easier to maintain the quality of your streams since the signal doesn’t have to travel as far.
 This helps to maintain the optimal video quality and reduce buffering and lagging.

 These improvements are particularly valuable for live streams and virtual events that encourage viewer participation.